 All current students who need to be in Burlington for the summer will be able to live on campus.
 This includes students who are taking classes at Champlain College, working on or off campus or have internships.
 Residential Life staff will verify that students are enrolled in Champlain College classes or have a job/internship.
 Please note that all College policies apply during the summer, and violators may lose the privilege of living on campus.
-The deadline for completing a summer contract is April 18.
-You may sign up for summer housing by clicking this link.
+The deadline for completing a summer contract has passed for the Summer 2016 session.
+Should you have an immediate need please contact email@example.com.

 Students enrolled in a CORE class for the summer will be housed on main campus for the 6 weeks during the class and are guaranteed a space if they meet the April 18 contract deadline.
 They will be charged $124 per week, plus class tuition, for that period.

 Champlain College offers a special program for sophomores and juniors (enrolled full-time for Fall 2016 semester) who will be working for a Chittenden county based employer this summer.
 Students need to work at least 20 hours per week for at least 2.5 months at a job or internship which requires knowledge and skills gained by means of courses related to your major in order to qualify.
-You will need to register your employment with Career Services and meet other summer housing requirements.
+You will need to register your employment with Career Collaborative and meet other summer housing requirements.
 Click here to register your employment.
 Contact Angela Hyldburg if you have questions about this option.

 Students employed by Champlain College during the summer can also live on campus.
 They must be employed for 32 hours a week.

-If your employment does not qualify for the employment option through Career Services, you may still live on campus but must be contracted for at least 12 weeks and be scheduled for an average of 32 hours per week.
+If your employment does not qualify for the employment option through Career Collaborative, you may still live on campus but must be contracted for at least 12 weeks and be scheduled for an average of 32 hours per week.